Duelfer-Solutions/sfdx-developer/_posts/2025-12-02-automate-recurring-tasks-with-salesforce-flow.markdown

 For this example, we'll use the scenario I mentioned at the start of the post.

 > When a Case is created, generate a new Task.
 The new task should have a due date set to 30 days from today.
-> Completion of this task should generate a recurring task with the same subject and due date.
+> Completion of this task should generate a recurring task with the same subject and a due date 30 days after the original due date.

 1. Create your record-triggered flow, and add a new Create Records element that creates a Task.
 2. Set your usual Task values (like Subject, WhatId, etc.)